 ~ Dante Alighieri The Divine Comedy

-Perhaps it happened to you.
-Would you do things differently?
+Perhaps it happened to you too.
+Would you do things differently were it to happen again?
 I would.
 After all, when you know better, you do better, as Maya Angelou told Oprah Winfrey.
-Admittedly, as a mother and as a woman living with cancer, I worry sometimes that I won’t live long enough to fulfill my moral and maternal obligations.
+Admittedly, as a mother and a woman living with cancer, I worry sometimes that I won’t live long enough to fulfill my moral and maternal obligations.
 I want to do what I must to ensure my daughter will know how to be safe at work, the way I made sure she looked both ways before crossing the street when she was a little girl.